 Prepare the crumb crust, by mixing together biscuit or cracker crumbs with melted butter and a pinch of cinnamon.
 To break the biscuits down into crumbs, you can use either a food processor, or place them in a freezer bag and bash them with a rolling pin.

-Place a couple tbsp of this crumb mix in the bottom of your dessert cups, press down the mixture lightly and place in the fridge to set a little while you prepare the toffee.
+Place a couple tablespoon of this crumb mix in the bottom of your dessert cups, press down the mixture lightly and place in the fridge to set a little while you prepare the toffee.

 How do I make the toffee filling?